bedead/SecqurAIse-Technologies-Private-Limited-assignment/readme.md

 This project uses YOLO for ball detection and a pre-trained CNN model for digit recognition to track balls in a video and identify their movements between quadrants.
 Events such as ball entry and exit from quadrants are logged and saved.

+Note: The processed video is not available here because upload limit by github you can access video [here](https://drive.google.com/drive/folders/1NKe6PAmLL2pnTDcZtgiYBZqghgCKMQpF?usp=sharing).

 ## Table of Contents

 - [Requirements](#requirements)